Careers in Vaccine Research

 A vaccine scientist at Pfizer Animal Health, Paul Dominowski, PhD, has developed several vaccines that are used for immunizing cattle against various highly contagious viral and bacterial agents.
 Most recently, he developed a vaccine that contains antigens against five viruses, all of which can cause bovine respiratory disease (BRD).
 By creating a multi-agent vaccine, he has eliminated the need for separate vaccinations and is saving farmers and the cattle industry millions of dollars each year.
 Dominowski holds a BS in microbiology and public health, and an MS and a PhD in immunology.

-For the kind of research he does, Dominowski thinks it is essential, both in industry and academia, to have a PhD; in fact, he went back to school after working industry for more than 10 years to get a PhD.
+For the kind of research he does, Dominowski thinks it is essential, both in industry and academia, to have a PhD; in fact, he went back to school after working in industry for more than 10 years to get a PhD.
 He felt that the degree enabled him to delve into the science of vaccine development and express his creative, scientific side.
 He says, “It allowed me to get back to the roots of research.”
-His advice to all young scientists at any institution is that it is critical to invent new approaches and technologies, patent your work, and publish your research in journals.
+His advice to all young scientists at any institution is that it is critical to invent innovative approaches and technologies, patent your work, and publish your research in journals.

 Like Dominowski, Deborah Farson, BS, knew from an early age that she loved science.
 “In high school I stumbled onto a book in the school library that had pictures of a tobacco mosaic virus taken with an electron microscope.
 I must have checked that book out a dozen times to look at those photos.
 Little did I know then how much of my career would be spent working with viruses.”